encelo/nCine_14Years_Presentation/slides.md

 ## 💊 2020 - Custom Allocators (3/3)

 - Using placement `new` to construct a `FreeListAllocator` inside a preallocated buffer
-  - We can’t heap-allocate the allocator itself if we want all allocations to go through it 🔄
+  - We can't heap-allocate the allocator itself if we want all allocations to go through it 🔄
   - One of the rare cases in C++ where the destructor must be called manually

 <figure>